The pixel

 A strategy for risk in supply chain management is simply an approach that helps you to identify, analyze and mitigate the risks associated with your business activities.
 When you have a clear understanding of where these risks are coming from, you can take steps to safeguard against them by putting more effective risk management strategies in place.

-1. Find strategies to increase visibility into the supply chain
+1. Increase visibility into the supply chain

 As a business, you want to know that your supply chain is safe and reliable.
 To do this, you need to have visibility into the financial stability of your suppliers and vendors—as well as product and shipment visibility across the supply chain.